nanhung/pksensi/README.md

 Through **pksensi**, you can:

 -   Run sensitivity analysis for PK models in R with script that were written in C or GNU MCSim.

-  - Decision support: The output results and visualization tools can be used to easily determine which parameters have “non-influential” effects on the model output and can be fixed in model calibration.
+-   Decision support: The output results and visualization tools can be used to easily determine which parameters have “non-influential” effects on the model output and can be fixed in following model calibration.

 ## Installation

-You can install the released version of pksensi from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of **pksensi** from [CRAN](https://CRAN.R-project.org) with:

 ``` r